mkmacho/qualitative-interviews/README.md

     -d '{"route":"next", "payload":{"session_id":"test","interview_id":"STOCK_MARKET","user_message":"test"}}' \
     https://<SOME_AWS_ID>.execute-api.<AWS_REGION>.amazonaws.com/Prod/
 ```
-- If you want to log information from the application or debug, you can look at AWS CloudWatch.
+- If you want to log information from the application or debug your code, you can look at AWS CloudWatch.

 ## Integrating with Qualtrics